foundersandcoders/Node-Shell-Workshop/LESSON2.md

 ### Piping

 Let's move on from redirection to piping!
-Piping is an incredibly powerful feature of Unix shell scripting.
+Piping is an incredibly powerful feature of Unix I/O (input/ output) shell scripting.
 We've already seen a little bit of its power in the last few tasks in how it allows us to chain commands.

 Piping allows you to take the output of one command and make it the input of the next